tomwhartung/jmws_accoutrements/doc/devops/https-ssl/README.md

 because the host must be accessible from the internet for Let's Encrypt to verify the certificates it creates.

+It was weird working like this, but ya gotta do what ya gotta do!

 # Lessons Learned

 ## Redirecting

 * Browsers will handle redirecting requests from Http -> Https without complaint
 * Browsers object to redirecting requests from Https -> Http, and block access to the site
-* Once you confirm the redirection from Https -> Http for the site with the browser, it remembers that
+* Once you confirm ("click through") the redirection from Https -> Http for the site with the browser, it remembers that and you don't have to do that again

 ## Using the Self-Signed option on `jane`